Higgins Building: Background and development

 Thomas Higgins was born on 12 July 1844 in Boyle, County Roscommon in Ireland, son of Patrick Higgins, a farmer and Hanora Flanagan.
 He received some education in Ireland.
 He traveled out west seeking his fortune in the late 1800s.
 His first stop was in Troy where he worked in some iron mines.
 Another member of his family, Mary Keefe (née Higgins), lived there.
 He worked as a lumberjack in Mosinee, Wisconsin for the years 1867-1870.
 He worked on dock building in Chicago which was hard heavy work that was poorly paid.
 On hearing that all the adventurers were heading for the Klondike looking for gold he decided that so many guys were heading that way that there would be no gold for him.
 He headed south down river to St. Louis.
 In Louisiana he met some levee contractors from Ireland, and with them became a foreman.
 During the summer they worked for the Iron Mountain Railway.
 He then decided to head west, towards the Rocky Mountains and stayed alive by avoiding Indian attacks by not sleeping beside his open fire at night.
 He prospected for gold and diamonds in Oregon and Washington without much success.
 He heard that there were fortunes to be won in Peru and Arizona and tossed a coin to decide which direction to go.
 There were three towns in Arizona at that time, Tucson, Prescott and Phoenix.
 He reached Bisbee near the Mexican border in 1877 where he found a rich vein of copper which he worked until 1900.
-He sold up the mining business and moved to 1199 Magnolia Avenue in L.A. from where he ran a property business.
-Tom Higgins visited ireland in 1907.
+In the early 1900s he moved to 1199 Magnolia Avenue in Los Angeles, from where he ran a property business.
+Tom Higgins visited Ireland in 1907.
 He was a philanthropist and supported Boyle Heights Orphanage, St. Thomas's Church in Pico Heights, and St. Vincent's College.
-He died after a long illness in 1920.
+He died at his home in Los Angeles on 15 March 1920, at the age of 76.
+The cause of death was diabetes, and a requiem high mass was held for him on 18 March at St. Thomas's Church, at Pico and Mariposa streets.